cchriste/mkCert/README.txt

  - open Settings -> Advanced -> Manage certificates
  - Authorities -> Import
  - select rootCA.pem file

+In the visus/anaconda, just cut and paste it into /usr/local/anaconda2/ssl/cacert.pem.

 Finally, utilize the server.key and server.crt in '.' by specifying them in the <VirtualHost... section of your website.conf.